cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 ![Graphql-client-operations](tweet-ui-components.jpeg)

-## Build a single page React app with with Nodejs (see article 2 in this series)
+## Build a single page React app with Nodejs

 In the previous article, we built the GraphQL server with Node.js, `express`, `graphql` and `loki` as a built-in database for this demonstration.
 The goal was to build a GraphQL server and have its endpoint protected.